vmware-tanzu/cartographer/rfc/rfc-0000-k8s-events.md

 1. > Let it be something that isn't satisfactorily presented in other user views (eg: `k get workload`).
 2. > Let the event list be as meaningful as is necessary, and no more.

+These are examples of types of events that could be emitted.
+This RFC makes no recommendation as to which events are required.
 The cartographer controller could emit the following events:

 | Reason | Message Format | Description | involvedObject |